 Develop your financial base with core modules covering topics such as Empirical Finance: Methods and Applications, Financial Econometrics and Investment and Portfolio Management.

 Customise your degree to meet your personal career ambitions through your electives.

 You will choose between two types of research projects, in order to develop specialist skills and subject knowledge to benefit your future career.

-MSc Finance gives you the opportunity to gain international experience as part of the programme, by taking part in the European Finance Trip which is a core module and the chance to join the optional international electives: Macroeconomics and Finance for Practitioners and Introduction to Quantitative Investing.
+MSc Finance gives you the opportunity to gain international experience as part of the programme with optional international electives: Corporate Finance for Practitioners and Introduction to Quantitative Investing.